Article updated 5/5/23

 The private event space is a converted blacksmith's stable located in the garden behind the restaurant.
 The rustic brick building, constructed in the early 1900's can accommodate up to 50 people — either for a family-style dinner or a buffet-style event.

 Bottoms up!
-Check out NYC's best bars and book your next corporate happy hour.
+Check out NYC's best bars and clubs and book your next corporate happy hour.

 Neighborhood: Greenwich Village